Cirrusfloccus31/diffusion_class/README.md

-# Partical sessions for the diffusion course at INSA Toulouse, GMM
+# Pratical sessions for the diffusion course at INSA Toulouse, GMM